 Encryption tools often influence IT performance that could disrupt your productivity.
 Wickr provides both on-premises and cloud deployment models, giving you the performance you require while maintaining secure communications at all times.

 Your encryption keys should always be under your control and not be available to the solution provider.
 By managing key material on the endpoints, you can ensure there are no gaps in your perimeter and prevent anyone from misusing your keys to gain access to your data.
-To learn more about key management, you can read this post.

 Secure Collaboration with E2EE from Wickr